This post may contain affiliate links. Please read our disclosure policy.

 - Mushroom and Leek Risotto

-Yes, and recipes will often suggest this.
+Yes, and you’ll see that some recipes will often suggest this.
 They can be substituted one for one.
 However, they have a milder flavor so you may want to compensate by adding more garlic or spices to your recipe.

 Look for stalks where the edible white and light green parts predominate.
 You will get more for your money that way.
 As always, avoid vegetables with brown spots or wilted leaves.
-The colors should be bright.
-The white part should be free of marks or discoloration.
+The colors should be bright, and the white part should be free of marks or discoloration.

 Store fresh, uncut leeks loosely in a plastic bag in the refrigerator.
-No need seal tightly.
-They should last from five days up to two weeks.
+There is no need to seal them tightly.
+They should last from five days to two weeks.
+Cut leeks can be stored in a paper towel-lined airtight container for 3-4 days before use.

-This nutrition-packed veggie is the basis of the popular potato leek soup but it can be used in some many more recipes or on it’s own simply grilled or roasted.
-And now you know how to cut leeks to use in so many recipes!
+This nutrition-packed veggie is the highlight of the popular potato leek soup, but it can also be used in many other recipes.
+Or, just like grilled onions, leeks can simply be roasted or grilled on their own.
+And now you know how to chop leeks and wash them properly so you won’t have any gritty surprises in your food.

 - How to Cut an Avocado